MicrosoftDocs/xamarin-docs/docs/xamarin-forms/data-cloud/azure-services/azure-notification-hub.md

 ![Screenshot of the Azure Notification Hub Google configuration](azure-notification-hub-images/fcm-notification-hub-config.png "Azure Notification Hub Google configuration")

 You will need a macOS machine to complete the setup for iOS devices.
-Set up APNS by following the initial steps in [Push notifications to Xamarin.iOS using Azure Notification Hubs](/azure/notification-hubs/xamarin-notification-hubs-ios-push-notification-apns-get-started#generate-the-certificate-signing-request-file).
+Set up Apple Push Notification Services (APNS) by following the initial steps in [Push notifications to Xamarin.iOS using Azure Notification Hubs](/azure/notification-hubs/xamarin-notification-hubs-ios-push-notification-apns-get-started#generate-the-certificate-signing-request-file).
 Complete the following steps using the Xamarin.iOS tutorial:

 1. Define an iOS bundle identifier.
 This article and sample use `com.xamarin.notifysample` as the bundle identifier.
 1. Create a Certificate Signing Request (CSR) file and use it to generate a push notification certificate.